libmapper/libmapper/doc/tutorials/tutorial_java.md

 signal update, for example if you are writing a driver for an outboard sensor system that provides the sampling time.

-_libmapper_ also provides helper functions for getting the current time:
+_libmpr_ also provides helper functions for getting the current time:

 ~~~java
 TimeTag tt = new TimeTag();